Get physical; run, walk, bike, swim etc.

 -is clearing the blockage with an angioplasty and stent more efffective and superior to a bypass?
 If so,why?

 Tough one.
 Not more effective and you have to usually repeat more often but less invasive.
 For people who have one or two bad arteries probably preferable.
 Also good evidence that graded exercise very effective for single vessel disease.

 Most benefit.
-Not sure the exact failure rate but I think about 20% and increases w time.
-More if just get angioplasty or stent,.10 years or so brings you back to pre-risk but in some has longer lasting maybe die to lifestyle
+Not sure the exact failure rate but I think about 20% and increases with time.
+More if just get angioplasty or stent,10 years or so brings you back to pre-risk but in some has longer lasting maybe die to lifestyle

 -of all the factors that cause arterial blockage, what is the #1 factor and the one you are concerned about most?

 -is there any foods, liquids, non-prescriptive pills, tablets, special diets etc that are effective in aiding the self-cleansing process of the arteries?
 If there are, could they possibly clear minor clogging of the arteries eg 10 to 40% clogging over a period of time?